-In a broad sense, the regulatory system for radioactive waste management includes the formal licensing and control implemented by the nuclear safety regulatory bodies and also the political and societal decision-making process regarding waste management strategies and projects.
-Together these activities involve multiple functions and multiple players.
-The nuclear safety regulators play a central role in achieving the ultimate objectives of ensuring the safety of the public and protecting the environment.
+In a broad sense the regulatory system for radioactive waste management includes not only the process of formal licensing and control process by a nuclear and/or environmental regulator but also the process related to political and societal decision making regarding the waste management strategies and projects, involving therefore multiple functions and multiple player.
+However, since the ultimate objective is to preserve the safety of the public and the environment, safety is the ultimate objective and the nuclear and environmental safety regulators play a central role.

-Radioactive waste management: a complex system of players, roles and interactions
+Radioactive waste management is a complex system of players, roles and interactions.

 Radioactive waste management is now conceived of as a complex system of players, roles and interactions.
-Decisions are achieved as the result of a regulatory system in which the nuclear safety regulatory bodies have a relevant role in nuclear safety and environmental protection matters but where other bodies, especially at the policy level, such as Parliament, Government, and regional authorities, are involved as well.
-Furthermore, there may be more than one technical authority issuing guidance, taking part in licensing, and carrying out control and supervision.
+Decisions are achieved as the result of a regulatory system in which the nuclear safety and environmental protection (technical regulatory) authorities have a relevant role in safety matters but where other bodies, especially at the policy level, such as Parliament, Government, and regional authorities, are involved as well.
+Furthermore, there may be more than one technical authority issuing guidance, taking part in licensing, and carrying out control and supervision6.
 In the past decade complementary players with a role in the regulatory system have been created or distinguished in some contexts.
-These include, for example, oversight committees including stakeholder representatives and specialists in various domains, or supporting technical research bodies.
+These include, for example, pluralistic or expert oversight committees, or supporting technical research bodies.